sighingnow/jekyll-gitbook/_pages/Analyzer.md

 - Have options to filter the data based on LOB and Idle code
 - Create some visual indication when certain agents in Idle state for long duration

+To create a report with all the above requirements, we need to complete the following steps:

 1. Create a new visualization in Analyzer as an `Agent Activity Record`.

 2. Set `Start Time` as **Realtime**.